vyshnovka/vyshnovka/README.md

 [![image](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discordapp.com/users/344130090583719938/)
 [![image](https://img.shields.io/badge/Itch.io-FA5C5C?style=for-the-badge&logo=itchdotio&logoColor=white)](https://vyshnovka.itch.io/)

-If you are interested in collaboration − send me an email (or drop a message on Discord for a casual talk).
+If you are interested in collaboration − send me an email (or drop a message on Discord for a more casual talk).

 *Sponsor my productivity with a cup of green tea!*